-Ian has published/presented over 50 papers/articles and chairs the Consultative Committee for Electricity and Magnetism working group on electrical methods to monitor the stability of the kilogram.
+Ian has published or presented over 50 papers and articles and chairs the Consultative Committee for Electricity and Magnetism working group on electrical methods to monitor the stability of the kilogram.

 Ian's main focus is on the precise measurement of Planck's constant using a watt balance, in order to redefine the kilogram in terms of a fundamental constant.